In 2006, the U.S. - China Policy Foundation

 to help the participants formulate strategies and materials for teaching

-these goals through lectures, films, discussions and field trips focused
+accomplished these goals through lectures, films, discussions and

 In late June 2006 eight of the nine